LucasKaiky/LucasKaiky/README.md

 - 👋 Hi, I’m @LucasKaiky
-- 👀 I’m interested in HTML, CSS, JS, Python and SQL
+- 👀 I’m interested in Python, SQL and Data Science
-- 🌱 I’m currently learning HTML, CSS, Python and SQL
+- 🌱 I’m currently learning Python, SQL and Data Science
-- 💞️ I’m looking to collaborate on websites
+- 💞️ I’m looking to collaborate on softwares projects, games or websites
-- 📫 How to reach me lucaspessoapinho2@gmail.com
+- 📫 How to reach me lucaspessoapinho@gmail.com

 <!---
 LucasKaiky/LucasKaiky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.